02 Mar Hair Growth Facts: How Fast Does Hair Grow? (And Can I Speed Things Up?)

 Beyond nutrition, there are a few strategies you can practice to stimulate hair growth.
 But first, a quick myth bust:

 Hair grows out of the scalp.
-Trimming the ends does not affect its growth.
-But regular haircuts eliminate broken or split ends, which helps your hair stay healthy.
-Get haircuts regularly around every two months, depending how fast your hair grows.
-See our previous post for more hair growth myth busting.
+Trimming the ends does not affect the follicles in your scalp, which determine how fast and how much your hair grows.
+Hair grows an average of a quarter-inch every month—whether or not you cut it.
+To learn more about the speed of which hair grows and how to increase that speed, click here!
+Regular haircuts eliminate broken or split ends, which helps your hair stay healthy.
+Get haircuts regularly around every two months, depending on how fast your hair grows.
+There are ways to cut your hair in a stylish way as it grows, especially for women with thin hair.
+See our previous post for more hair growth myth-busting.

 Sometimes, there’s nothing quite like a long, hot shower, but did you know that hot water dries out your hair and weakens hair strands, making it more vulnerable to breakage?
 Try to wash your hair with lukewarm water rather than hot or scorching hot.
 This will help to close your pores.
 To reduce hair loss and frizz, a blast of cold water at the end of your rinse can help close the pores.